jllopezpino/blog/_posts/2015-09-75-online-resources-data-science-and-analysis.md

 * Xavier Amatriain, one of the minds behind Netflix's famous recommendation system, explains [what are the advantages of different classification algorithms](https://www.quora.com/What-are-the-advantages-of-different-classification-algorithms/answer/Xavier-Amatriain).
 * Don't miss [this list](http://t.co/8rmSK9Iha1) of machine learning podcasts.
 * [Introduction to Recommender Systems](https://www.youtube.com/watch?v=bLhq63ygoU8) is a 4-hour lecture of the 2014 Machine Learning Summer School at CMU.
 You can find other interesting machine learning lectures from the same summer school and other programs in [Alex Smola's YouTube channel](https://www.youtube.com/user/smolix/playlists).
+* [The Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) is a classic book ideal to understand the foundations of many machine learning methods.
 * [This PyData talk](https://www.youtube.com/watch?v=W9_SNGymRwo) is a good introduction to deep neural networks in general and to convolution networks in particular.
 * [This paper](http://ow.ly/yvP5B) explains why using AUC to evaluate the performance of machine learning algorithms.
 * [Tex Mining with WEKA cookbook](http://www.esp.uem.es/jmgomez/tmweka/index.html) for those who prefer Java.